ARMmbed/mbed-os-5-docs/docs/contributing/code_style.md

 ### Code contributions: GitHub pull requests and code style guide

-The mbed OS codebase is hosted on GitHub, and you can submit new features or bug fixes.
+The Arm Mbed OS codebase is hosted on GitHub, and you can submit new features or bug fixes.
 Please follow the [guidelines for GitHub pull requests](#guidelines-for-github-pull-requests) and the [coding style guide](#coding-style) in your submissions.

-<span class="tips">**Tip:** Please also read the section [Creating and publishing your own libraries and contributing to mbed OS](contributing.md) for a review of the process and legal requirements.</span>
+<span class="tips">**Tip:** Please also read the section [Creating and publishing your own libraries and contributing to Arm Mbed OS](contributing.md) for a review of the process and legal requirements.</span>

 #### Guidelines for GitHub pull requests